WICG/webpackage/IETF-WG-charter.md

 # Background
 Webpages sometimes group multiple subresources into a single combined resource to allow cross-resource compression and to reduce the overhead of HTTP/1 requests.
-The W3C TAG (Technical Architecture Group) has proposed a web packaging format based on multipart/* , to give web browsers visibility into the substructure of these combined resources.
-That has not seen deployment and HTTP/2 did make these bundles unnecessary as was once expected.
+The W3C TAG (Technical Architecture Group) proposed a web packaging format based on multipart/* , to give web browsers visibility into the substructure of these combined resources.
+That has not seen deployment and HTTP/2 did not make these bundles unnecessary as was once expected.

 These bundles are still needed.
 In countries with expensive and/or unreliable mobile data, there is an established practice of sharing content and native applications peer-to-peer.
-Untrusted web content can generally be shared but with the web's move to HTTPS, it is not longer possible to share web apps over these channels
+Untrusted web content can generally be shared, but with the web's move to HTTPS, it is no longer possible to share web apps over these channels

 # WPACK